zio/zio-dynamodb/docs/reference/crud/high-level.md

 ## Transactions

-There's no High-Level transaction API yet — that's a gap in what's been built so far, not a permanent design decision.
-Today, `get`/`put`/`update`/`deleteFrom` can't be passed directly to `transactWriteItems`/`transactGetItems`: those require `DynamoDBQuery[Any, _]`-shaped sub-operations (see [Low-Level: Transactions](low-level.md#transactions)), but the High-Level functions above produce `DynamoDBQuery[Order, _]` — pinned to your model type, not `Any`.
-Since `DynamoDBQuery`'s input parameter is contravariant, an `Order`-shaped query isn't a subtype of an `Any`-shaped one, so it won't compile.

-Until a High-Level transaction API exists, build transaction sub-operations with the Low-Level constructors instead, even in code that otherwise uses the High-Level API
+There's no High-Level transaction API yet — that's a gap in what's been built so far, not a design restriction.
+Build transaction sub-operations with the Low-Level constructors instead, even in code that otherwise uses the High-Level API throughout:
-throughout:

 ```scala mdoc:compile-only
 import zio.dynamodb._